spatialos/CExampleProject/README.md

 Either one of these can be used as a basis for further experimentation, and the client worker that's not being used can easily be deleted without breaking any other functionality.

-When a client worker connects, it sends a command to the C# worker (on the `sample.Login` component).
-The C# worker then modifies the entity's write ACLs to delegate component 1001 (`sample.ClientData`) to the client, using the `CallerWorkerAttributes` field of the `CommandRequestOp`.
+When a client worker connects, it sends a command to the C++ worker (on the `sample.Login` component).
+The C++ worker then modifies the entity's write ACLs to delegate component 1001 (`sample.ClientData`) to the client, using the `CallerWorkerAttributes` field of the `CommandRequestOp`.
 This causes the entity to be checked out by the client worker, and the client worker will begin to receive component updates for position changes.
 The physics worker will also begin to send a simple command to the client every few seconds.

 ## Snapshot